In his 1st interview, friend who warned officials of Maine shooter says 'I literally spelled it out'

 But authorities declined to confront Card — the clearest example of the missed opportunities to intervene and prevent the deadliest shooting in state history.
 That’s hard to swallow for Hodgson, who’s pushing back against an independent report for law enforcement that described him as “over the top” and “alarmist.”

-“I did my job, and I went over and beyond it, and I literally spelled it out for them,” said Hodgson, 43, referred to by only his last name in documents related to the case.
+“I literally spelled it out for them,” said Hodgson, 43, referred to by only his last name in documents on the case.
 “I don’t know how clear I could have gotten.”

-In replying to AP’s questions about the investigation and Hodgson’s warning, the Army Reserve said in a statement this week that no one should jump to conclusions until its own investigation and an independent probe by the Army inspector general are finalized.
+In response to AP’s questions, the Army Reserve said in a statement this week that no one should jump to conclusions until its own investigation and an independent probe by the Army inspector general are finalized.

-“Any speculation at this point without having all the details could affect the outcome of the investigation.
-More details may become available once the investigation is complete,” Lt.
-Col. Addie Leonhardt, Army Reserve spokesperson, said in the statement.
+“Any speculation at this point without having all the details could affect the outcome of the investigation,” the statement said.
 Officials wouldn’t comment further.

-Sheriff Joel Merry — of Sagadahoc County, where Card lived — didn’t respond to AP’s questions about whether Hodgson’s warning was taken seriously enough but suggested a need for public policy changes.
-He previously said his office has been “fully transparent” and is cooperating with an independent commission appointed by the governor.
+Sheriff Joel Merry — of Sagadahoc County, where Card lived — didn’t respond to AP’s questions for this story but suggested a need for public policy changes.
+He previously said his office has been “fully transparent.”

-Hodgson said he doesn’t know where the failings occurred but believes more could have been done to help his friend and prevent tragedy.
+Hodgson said he doesn’t know where the failings occurred but believes more could have been done.

-For much of their friendship, Card was “the sensible one,” Hodgson said.
-They met in 2006 in the Army Reserve and became especially close when they both divorced around the same time.
+Card and Hodgson met in 2006 in the Army Reserve and became especially close when they both divorced around the same time.

 When Hodgson was evicted from his New Hampshire apartment in 2022, Card told him to move to Maine, and they lived together for about a month, he said.
-When Card was hospitalized in New York in July, Hodgson was the one who drove him back to Maine.
+When Card was hospitalized in July, Hodgson drove him back to Maine.

 By then, Hodgson said, Card had begun venting to him about his belief that those around him were accusing him of being a pedophile.
-Hodgson believed some of Card’s complaints were true — a case of mistaken identity stemming from the fact that another Robert Card is on the state’s sex offender registry — and described an incident at the bowling alley when a father snatched his daughter away from Card after he offered the toddler a hello.
+Hodgson believed some of Card’s complaints were true — a case of mistaken identity stemming from the fact that another Robert Card is on the state’s sex offender registry.

-In September, after a night out at the Oxford Casino, Card began “flipping out,” Hodgson said — pounding the steering wheel and almost crashing multiple times.
+In September, after a night out, Card began “flipping out,” Hodgson said — pounding the steering wheel and almost crashing multiple times.
 After Hodgson begged him to pull over, he said, Card punched him in the face.

-“We were having a good night, and he just snapped,” he said.

 Hodgson told Card to drop him off at a gas station near his house.

-“I love you, and I’ll always be here for you no matter what,” he said he told his friend as he got out of the car.
+“I love you, and I’ll always be here for you no matter what,” he said he told Card.

-Hodgson sent his text two days later, telling his training supervisor he feared what Card might do.
-He didn’t speak to Card after that, he said, though they passed each other at work.
+Hodgson sent the text to his supervisor two days later.
+He didn’t speak to Card after that, he said.

-“It took me a lot to report somebody I love,” he said.
-“But when the hair starts standing up on the back of your neck, you have to listen.”

 After his text, Hodgson said, military officials followed up, asking whether Card threatened specific people.
-He told them he hadn’t.
-But they didn’t ask for help in approaching Card, he said, even though they drove trucks for the same company and he knew his friend’s schedule and route.
+But they didn’t ask for help in approaching Card, he said.

-“I could’ve told them when he was at work, when he was at home, what hours he worked,” he said.

 Authorities briefly staked out the Army Reserve Center and visited Card’s home.
 They declined to confront him, fearing that would “throw a stick of dynamite on a pool of gas,” according to video released last month by the Sagadahoc County Sheriff’s Office.